Evita Griskenas: Personal life

-Griskenas graduated from Carl Sandburg High School in 2019.
-After graduating from high school, she took a gap year before enrolling full time at Columbia University, where she is now completing her fourth year.
+Griskenas graduated from Carl Sandburg High School and Stanford Online High School in 2019.
+After graduating from high school, she took a gap year before enrolling full time at Columbia University in New York, where she studied psychology with underlying interests in social behavior and vision.
+She graduated in May 2024.
+Her goal is to earn a PhD and become a sports psychologist.
 Her hobbies include practicing calligraphy, writing, reading and dancing.
 She speaks English, Lithuanian and Russian.